lushcodes/CV/README.md

 - Qualification: National Diploma of Music Practice
 - Grade: Distinction
 - Final exam was a local class tour of the Isle of Wight

-## Other

-From 15 years old, I was the lead singer and bassist in a local Portsmouth band, 'Hardly Heroes'.
-This continued into my college and university years until we parted ways due to new interests, however it was an extremely informative part of my life.
-Organising, booking, travelling, social connections.
-It was an eye opener on how to get things done and how to interect with the public and professionals alike.
-We supported and met several well established bands and artists, including but not limited to:

-- Paul McCartney
-- The Zutons
-- Queens of The Stone Age
-- Trent Reznor
-- Faithless
-- Young Knives
-- Emptifish
-- Snow Dogs
-- Lil Chris

-Although we no longer play, I have a soundcloud playlist with all of our recorded tracks still available to [listen](https://soundcloud.com/luke-usher-964328048) to.

 ***